5 common mistakes when starting a cake business

 5. Not investing in myself

 Yes, it is great and free, plus you can learn so much from all those videos.
 But how about certain techniques, specialty cakes, social media, advertising, how to price your cakes, photography and so many other things.
 Take a course or two that will help you and your business.
-It is an investment for your business, it will return.
+It is an investment for your business, the money will return to you.

 It is a win-win situation, you will not regret taking a step forward.
 That is what moved me, the fear of having regrets of what I did or didn’t do to make a better version of me and my business.